felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 games without a cartridge) to an Analogue product, or a flash cart (e.g. [Everdrives](http://krikzz.com/)) is exactly the same process as adding games on MiSTer.

 Support open-source efforts!
-Do not support shady business practices.
+This is how we can ensure the preservation of this historic hardware.

 {{< figure src="/img/crt-gaming.jpg" caption="Happy gaming!">}}